-The requirements of the COVID-19 pandemic and the 20-animal trigger limited predation sampling this year.
+Predation sampling during the 2021-2022 season was limited by the 20-animal trigger.
 We emphasize that the fish consumption estimates presented herein apply only to the period and tailraces sampled each season.
-This year we sampled both Powerhouse 1 and Powerhouse 2 tailraces during the fall and winter period and accounted for fish passage estimates by sampled tailrace respectively and to provide impacts to specific fish runs.
-As such, the estimates represent only the sampled period of select tailraces.
+Like previous years, all three tailraces were sampled during the spring, while only the Powerhouse 2 tailrace was sampled during the fall and winter period.
+As such, the estimates represent solely the sampled period of the selected tailrace.
 Extrapolation of these consumption estimates to all three tailraces are beyond the scope of the required work.
-However, if requested the analyses would need to simultaneously account for the number of pinnipeds foraging in each of the three tailraces, the salmonid passage at all tailraces, and the fish ladder outages and changing powerhouse priority that determine river flow and impact the routes of fish passage.
-We refer to previous fall and winter data collected since directed by NOAA in 2017 (Table 3), but caution that inference be made respective of dates and locations sampled.
-We also reiterate that impacts to fish runs were assessed differently by using the period sampled as the measure of run passage and pinniped impact, not the entire Fish Passage Plan defined passage dates.
+Previous data collected from the fall and winter season as directed by NOAA since 2017 can be found in Table 3, but we caution that inference be made respective of dates and locations sampled.
+We reiterate that fish passage and the subsequent impact of pinnipeds on each run was assessed using only the date range sampled, rather than the passage dates as defined by the Fish Passage Plan.